India › Best Places to Stay in Jaipur

 Jaipur itself is often called the ‘Pink City’, but this more accurately describes the walled Old City which is full of buildings with the namesake color.
 Dominating this part of the capital is the magnificent City Palace, still used to house the royal family, while the main attraction – Amber (Amer) Fort – is about 10km to the northeast.

-With even more attractions in and around Jaipur, no section of the city is entirely convenient for sightseeing.
+With many more attractions in and around the city and with Jaipur’s best hotels spread liberally around the area, no section of the city is entirely convenient for sightseeing.
 Unsurprisingly, the inner-city suburbs are too crowded and poorly designed to allow spacious hotels (with some notable exceptions) and, except for a few basic guesthouses, there is virtually nowhere to stay within the Old City.

 Many of the closest hotels to the Old City are along Sansarchandra and Station roads.
 These busy thoroughfares are dusty and noisy, but certainly convenient to the inner-city attractions, limited metro services, and train and bus stations.
 Also handy is Bani Park, a suburban area with decent shopping, wide streets, and a likable middle-class vibe.
 Around the extensive parks at Rambagh are several top-end hotels featuring the sort of bars and nightclubs rarely found elsewhere.